 One of the biggest advantages of online poker tournaments is that players are able to take part from wherever they are.
 This is beneficial because of the length of time these tournaments can take, with some of them lasting as long as 5 hours, or more.

 Although some players may not have the necessary endurance, or time, to spend hours at land-based casinos, online poker tournaments can be played at players’ own convenience, and thus many more people are able to take part.
+Plus, online casinos often have payment and payout options not only in normal currency, but increasingly now in cryptocurrency as well (check out this betchain casino review to know more).
+Due to the expanded currency types, they are becoming more and more enticing to players all over the world.

 Another beneficial aspect of online poker tournaments is that players are able to keep constant track of their standings in the tournament: in live tournaments it is not possible to have running totals of who has how many poker chips and how many players are in the game.
 In an online tournament, this kind of information is very easily accessible, and players are able to factor this into all their game decisions.